Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Drink ‘Potions’ at a Harry Potter bar

-The Cauldron is an amazing immersive cocktail-making experience in London in which guests don a robe and receive a magic wand before brewing their own ‘potions’ from a large selection of magical ingredients.
+The Cauldron is an amazing immersive cocktail-making experience in London in which you get to don your finest robe and receive a working magic wand in order to brew your own bubbling potions from a large selection of magical ingredients.

 Well, that’s one way to live out your Harry Potter fantasy as an adult!